oetc/store-front-test/README.md

 ### Create a static HTML page for the OETC Store front.

 One of the first things we need to do is update the OETC Store to Bootstrap 3.1.1.
-To evaluate a contractor's ability to execute task we ask that you re-write the OETC Store front page using BS 3.1.1.
+To evaluate a contractor's ability to execute task we ask that you re-write the [OETC Store front page] (http://store.oetc.org) using BS 3.1.1.
 This re-write should use just stock Bootsrap loaded via the [Bootstrap CDN] (http://www.bootstrapcdn.com/).

+The current store page loads some items (the featured items and the top item lists) dynamically.
+You may grab any set of those items for your purposes.

 #### What we are looking for.
 Here are some things we will be evaluating to decide who we will work with moving forward: